 Welcome to our Teaching Showcase Archives

 Our 2021 Showcase took take place on 22nd July.
-Focussing on the theme of ‘Evaluate and Review’, we took a critical look back over the past year and the delivery of online teaching and support from digital technologies.
+Focusing on the theme of ‘Evaluate and Review’, we took a critical look back over the past year and the delivery of online teaching and support from digital technologies.
 The day explored what had been successful in terms of delivering online teaching, how challenges were overcome and what new ideas teaching staff might have going forward into the next academic year.

 Links to the recordings are below.